lukashajdu/lukashajdu.com/content/post/the-real-cost-of-the-software.md

 it's essential to create pull requests which are easy to review.
 The chance of finding defects is much higher in such pull requests.

-# Summary
+## Summary
 The cost of the software can be significantly reduced by writing quality software and identifying and fixing defects at the initial steps of SDLC.
 The principal defect removing methods is code review.

-# References

-- [1] Watts S. Humphrey.
+[^1]: Watts S. Humphrey.
 Introduction to the Personal Software Process.
 Addison-Wesley Professional, 1997.
 ISBN: 0201548097
-- [2] Watts S. Humphrey.
+[^2]: Watts S. Humphrey.
 Managing Technical People: Innovation, Teamwork, and the Software Process.
 Addison-Wesley, 1997.
 ISBN: 0201545977